 You can also detour 20 or 30 minutes to the Inca Bridge, which wraps around the other side of Machu Picchu Mountain, en route to the Sun Gate but there are some steep drop-offs and crossing the Inca Bridge is forbidden, so this detour is often skipped to save time for other highlights.

-Many of the Machu Picchu trips offered by AdventureSmith Explorations include your permits and guides for these iconic hikes, and of course our expert advice on choosing your Machu Picchu hike once you’re on one of our trips.
+Many of the Machu Picchu guided trips offered by AdventureSmith Explorations include your permits and guides for these iconic hikes, and of course our expert advice on choosing your Machu Picchu hike once you’re on one of our trips.
 We look forward to showing you Peru and Machu Picchu!

 This blog detailing Machu Picchu hikes is among AdventureSmith Explorations’ extensive collection of travel guides.
-Photos taken by AdventureSmith Specialists Andrew Browning, Lis Korb and Leslie Camacho, with the Machu Picchu Mountain peak view image taken by Man Bartlett via Flickr Creative Commons.
+Photos taken by AdventureSmith Specialists Andrew Browning, Lis Larson and Leslie Camacho, with the Machu Picchu Mountain peak view image taken by Man Bartlett via Flickr Creative Commons.
 For more photos and trail views see our Facebook album on the AdventureSmith Explorations’ Facebook page.

 Comments will be moderated and will appear after they have been approved.